Murshidabad & Gravesend

 Burrabazar is a neighbourhood that has been at the forefront of Kolkata’s changing society for many years and is recognised to host the widest variety of cultures and communities living side by side; including Bengali, Chinese, Armenian, Jewish, Portuguese and many others.
 This area used to be a huge trade centre attracting tradesmen from other parts of India and the world.
 Even today, the bustling and extensive market here is a thriving hub of local life and culture.

-‘A’ Team Arts has been working with young people in Tower Hamlets for 37 years.
-They employ specialist tutors in all art forms and run regular youth arts sessions at their base at the Brady Centre in Whitechapel, as well as in other youth settings across the borough.
+Tower Hamlets’ youth arts provider, ‘A’ Team Arts, has been working with young people in the borough for 38 years.
+They employ specialist tutors in all art forms and run regular youth arts sessions at their base at the Brady Arts Centre in Whitechapel, as well as in other youth settings across the borough.

 To read more click HERE

 Jorasanko is a neighbourhood in north Kolkata that was home to various distinguished families including the Tagores.
 The family contributed substantially in the fields of business, social and religious reformation, literature, art and music.
 The nearby area of Kumortuli is known as a creative hub full of sculptors, painters and potters.

 Purfleet is a town just outside the Greater London border that has a mixed history of industry and agriculture.
 In 2006 a project began to regenerate the High House site into a new hub for the creatives industries that now hosts the ROH production workshops, CCSkills, Acme Artist Studios and Kinetika.

 Howrah & Dartford